 Grad-Back Tuition: Students taking traditional undergraduate courses who have completed a baccalaureate degree at NNU receive a 50% reduction in the per credit cost of tuition.

 Senior Citizens: Students who are sixty years of age and older may enroll for non-credit courses at no charge.
-Those who take course work for credit will receive a 50% reduction in the per credit cost of tuition.
+Those who take course work for credit will be charged $350 per credit, plus all applicable student and course fees.

 NNU Matching Scholarships